Doing Alright with the Boys

-"Doing Alright with the Boys" is a song by English glam rock singer Gary Glitter, written by Glitter with Mike Leander and produced by Mike Leander.
+"Doing Alright with the Boys" is a song by the English glam rock singer Gary Glitter, written by Glitter with Mike Leander and produced by Mike Leander.
 It was released as a standalone single in the UK in 1975, and peaked at No. 6 on the UK Singles Chart.
 The single features the non-album track, "Good for No Good" as its B-side, which was exclusive to the single.

 In 1980 Joan Jett covered the song for her debut solo studio album, Bad Reputation.